Juviro/mythic-commander/clash/next.md

 # Current feature

 * Bugs:
-  * right clicking a card that's within a selection doesn't show the context menu
   * correct log message when putting card on bottom or nth position of library

 * card actions